What is Digital Signature and How does it work?

 Aadhaar based eSign is fairly a new addition to electronic signature landscape, companies like Adobe have been providing eSigns for more than a decade before Aadhaar eSign.
 Traditionally though, electronic signature or digital signature was as simple as a scanned image or photo of your signature on a paper, which was digitally pasted on to a document.
 In some cases a digital pen was used to directly sign a document online.

 A little more advanced form included a digital certificate to create an electronic signature which then can be used to sign the document with.

 Aadhaar eSign or eSign in general allows an Aadhaar card holder to digitally sign a document instantly using their aadhaar number or biometric to verify the signee which then is combined with a digital certificate from a signing authority to create a signature.

 How does Aadhaar esign or digital signature work?

-eSign takes care of this using Aadhaar eKYC to verify users identity and a certification authority like CCNA to assign digital certificate based on this verification.
-Both of which is embedded into the document to authenticate its legitimacy.
+eSign takes care of this using Aadhaar eKYC to verify the users identity and a certification authority like CCNA to assign digital certificates based on this verification.
+Both of which are embedded in the document to authenticate its legitimacy.